jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 #### Pay what you want ####

-Pay what you want.
+Uberspace is a pay-what-you-want hosting provider.

+You simply set the desired monthly fee on your account page.

-Whilst the minimum price is 1 euro, the recommended monthly rate is between 5 and 10 euros.
+Currently, the minimum fee is 1 euro, but the recommended fee is between 5 and 10 euros a month.

+The rationale behind the 'pay what you want' policy is that everyone ought to have a voice on the net, so if find yourself low on cash, Uberspace is still your host.

+You can't use credit card, Paypal or other 'services' to pay for your hosting, only direct money transfer or Bitcoin transaction - for political reasons.

+They are concerned about privacy and ethics.
+And I like that a lot.

+The first month is free, so there is nothing to lose. :)

 #### Programming languages ####

 Perl, Python, PHP, Ruby, node.js, Erlang, Lua, Go, GCC, git, Subversion, Mercurial, ...

+You can have a custom `php.ini`, install extensions, PECL, ..

 #### Databases ####

 MySQL, PostgreSQL, SQLite, CouchDB, MongoDB, Redis, ...

-It was easy to connect to mysql via a ssh tunnel from Workbench.
+It was easy to connect to mysql via a ssh tunnel from MySQL Workbench.
 There is also webbased interfaces, Datamine and PHPMyAdmin.

 #### Goodies ####

-Cronjobs, services, ..
+You add, delete, stop and start daemons (services) easily.
+They can run scripts, applications, whatever you like.

 You can also install software via LinuxBrew, which is awesome!

-Let's Encrypt - works.
+Uberspace has support for Let's Encrypt - just a matter of running an Uberspace script or two.

 #### Lose the GUI ####

 No cPanel, no GUI, all command-line.

+There are lots of 'uberspace' scripts that can help you configure your Uberspace 'box' the way you want it.

+For a command-line geek like me, that is perfect!

 #### Have fun ####

+#### Be responsible ####

+### Non-features ###

-###  ###
+### My experience ###

 (clearfix:)